 What does a company need to do when a director leaves office?

-Directors, company secretaries and LLP members will often have notice periods of three months or more which should give the company or LLP time to find a replacement.
-However in some instances, for example death, it will be sudden and unexpected.
-Directors leaving can cause issues for a company and it is best if a company can plan it in an organised manner to keep any disruption to a minimum.
-Companies should consider having an up to date succession plan in place for key directors as well as other key members of staff.
+Directors, company secretaries and LLP (Limited Liability Partnership) members will often have notice periods of three months or more.
+This should give the company or LLP time to find a replacement.
+However, in some instances – for example, death – it will be sudden and unexpected.
+To keep any disruption to a minimum, companies should consider having an up-to-date succession plan in place for directors and other key members of staff such as LLP members.

 When a director leaves office the company should consider:

-- If a replacement is required or will the existing officers be able to adequately cover the work;
+- Whether a replacement is required or whether the existing officers can adequately cover the work

-- If a compromise or other leaving agreement is required;
+- Whether a compromise agreement or other leaving agreement is required

-- If the director resigning should cease all company involvement immediately and/or go on gardening leave;
+- Whether the director resigning should cease all company involvement immediately and/or go on gardening leave

-- If the shareholders need to be informed immediately of the director’s resignation;
+- Whether the shareholders need to be informed immediately of the director’s resignation

 - Informing the employees, major customers and suppliers